Lentil Dal

 Health Benefits

-- High in soluble fiber, supporting digestive health and cholesterol management
+- High in soluble and insoluble fiber, supporting digestive health and cholesterol management

 Buying Guide